-5.3 Reporting and Response Systems
+4.3 Reporting and Response Systems

 Each school will ensure that monitoring information is received, having regard to situations which create an immediate risk to health or safety, as well as longer-term trends and ensuring remedial action is taken.
-The MAT Board, school governing bodies and Senior Management will receive and consider reports on health and safety performance.
+The MAT Board, local governing committees and Senior Management will receive and consider reports on health and safety performance.

-5.4 Investigation Systems
+4.4 Investigation Systems